pdfclown/pdfclown-common/docs/common/usage.md

    </dependency>
    ```

-Alternatively, you can build the SNAPSHOT artifacts by yourself: see [Building and Testing](building.md) (in such case, you obviously don't need the Maven Central Portal Snapshots repository).
+Alternatively, you can build the SNAPSHOT artifacts by yourself: see ["Building and Testing"](building.md) (in such case, you obviously don't need the Maven Central Portal Snapshots repository).